The Praxis Practice Blog

 Human Risk Management Has a Diagnosis Problem

-Not every shift in a risk metric is a behaviour problem.
+Not every shift in a risk metric is a behavior problem.
 Before you blame the driver, check the road.
-Separating environmental change from behavioural change is where meaningful human risk analysis begins.
+Separating environmental change from behavioral change is where meaningful human risk analysis begins.

 Security Lives in the Variance: When Averages Help (and Hurt)

-Designing security programmes for the "average employee" is the cockpit problem of our era.
+Designing security programs for the "average employee" is the cockpit problem of our era.
 Risk hides in the spread — and only baselines built around your own people can reveal it.

-The Visibility Gap: Why IT Leaders Cannot See Human Security Risk (And What to Do About It)
+The Visibility Gap: Why Security Leaders Cannot See Human Security Risk (And What to Do About It)

 The biggest threat to your organization is not malware — it is employee behaviors you cannot see.
 Here is why the industry has a visibility gap, and how to close it.